-The following policies which relate to academic standing and promotion have been reviewed and approved by the Academic Policy Committee of the College of Health Related Professions.
-The policies which you are responsible for abiding by are included in the current versions of two documents: this Midwifery Program Student Handbook and the SUNY Downstate Medical Center Student Handbook.
+The following policies that relate to academic standing and promotion have been reviewed and approved by the Academic Policy Committee of the School of Health Professions.
+The policies that you are responsible for abiding by are included in the current versions of two documents: this Midwifery Program Student Handbook and the SUNY Downstate Health Sciences University Student Handbook.